|Assessment Type||Assessment length / details||Proportion|

 |Supplementary Assessment||Essay on livestock production 2000 Words||35%|

 On successful completion of this module students should be able to:

-2. Review and evaluate scientific literature and apply results to the development of ruminant production systems.
+2. Review and evaluate scientific literature and apply the results to the development of livestock production systems.

-3. Explain how science can be applied to the improvement of ruminant production.
+3. Explain how research can be used to increase the efficiency of livestock.

 |Skills Type||Skills details|

 |Application of Number||The data report will require the interpretation of scientific publications.
 The assignment will also require the manipulation and statistical analysis of a raw data set.|

 |Communication||The interactive and other assignments will expect students to demonstrate good communication and literacy.
 Assessed through their submissions.|